Partnership with Business Project

 - A PDF of the Partnership with Business Project report must be submitted electronically.

-- A maximum of eight (8) chapters will be notified by March 23 that they are finalists for the performance part of the event at the State Leadership Conference.
+- A maximum of eight (8) chapters will be notified that they ar finalists for the performance part of the event at the State Leadership Conference.

 - Chapters failing to report on time for their performance may be disqualified.